Blurro/Blurros-Sysplugins/README.md

 ---

 ## IgnoreCfgNor

+This is ONLY for systems with a broken NVRAM and won't boot - otherwise IGNORE!<br>Since this breaks normal systems, and broken systems couldn't even boot to get this from the Online Menu, [download it here instead](https://blurro.github.io/sysplugins/online_extra/IgnoreCfgNor.0.3nx)

 A Sysplugin reimplementation of the `ignore-cfgnor` patch, originally from [lifehackerhansol/Luma3DS](https://github.com/lifehackerhansol/Luma3DS/tree/ignore-cfgnor), for systems that need `cfg:nor` requests ignored without requiring a separate Luma3DS fork.